nokitoino/DecompilerAI/README.md

 The initial approach was a collaborative project by students Akin and Philip.
 Akin worked on the pre-processing part, and Philip on the model.
 Both were steadily in close exchange to get the workflow running in order to train a decompiler using the T5-small.
-We would like to continue with this project by experimenting with new techniques and work with larger models like T5-base and LongT5.
+We would like to continue with this project by experimenting with new techniques and work with larger models like the LongT5, which can process input lengths up to 16000 Tokens.

 Further Acknowledgments incoming...